 So what’s causing this loss in email opportunity?
 Poor sender reputation.

 As mailbox providers receive incoming messages, they check the reputation of the sender to determine where to deliver the message.
-Senders with strong reputation are delivered to the inbox, while those with poor reputation are delivered to the spam folder.
+Senders with a strong reputations are delivered to the inbox, while those with a poor reputations are delivered to the spam folder.
 There are hundreds of signals that determine your reputation which contribute to determining how your mail is delivered.
 Following are the two biggest factors that may be harming your reputation, along with tactics to help nonprofit marketers reach their advocates’ inboxes.

 List hygiene refers to the quality of the email addresses you have on your mailing list.
 Mailbox providers look at the quality of your list when determining whether to accept your messages and where to place them.
 There are three types of “bad” addresses which impact list quality.